jan-martinek/me/hugo/content/archive/next-book-cloud/index.md

 tags: [next-book, publishing, web, open web, digital-publishing]
 date: 2019-09-16
 projects: [next-book]
-images: ["gen-cover.png"]
+images: ["/archive/next-book-cloud/gen-cover.png"]
 ---

 Next-book makes every book an application.
 Any reader can utilize all the perks of the open web platform in its current form — both owning the documents and using the power of the network.

-## Air, Earth, Fire, and Water
+The reading experience is more than just seeing the lines of text.
+It’s also using a comfortable device, returning to a book I left unfinished or sharing notes with a friend.
+A broader infrastructure is required to make such interactions possible.

+## Four elements

-There are four different app types in the ecosystem:
+There are four different kinds of apps in the ecosystem:

 - 🔥 The *book* is a web document that includes a Javascript app that does all the reading magic.
 You can view it on the web (it has an offline mode, too) or download it locally.
 - 💨 A *book source app* provides books as static web publications on a specific URL.
 Any hosting service using HTTPS is very close to becoming a book source.